alexandergerber/courses-tsa/chapter2.md

 The trend estimate can be extracted by `decompose(y)$trend`.

 `@instructions`
-- Estimate the trend using a moving average filter and assign the result to `trend_ma`.
+- Estimate the trend of `con_supply2010` using a moving average filter and assign the result to `trend_ma`.
 - Produce a plot with the original data and the moving average trend.

 `@hint`